DataJuggler/NotJeopardy/ReadMe.md

 under the tools menu you will see a menu icon for Regionizer2022.
 I dock Regioniozer in the same panel as Solution Explorer, Properties, etc.

-Even if you hate regions, you will like the new features to wire up DataJuggler.Blazor.Components.
+Even if you hate regions, you will like the new features to create interfaces and wire up DataJuggler.Blazor.Components.

 # ITC Korrina Font